Reclaiming Dance From My Eating Disorder

 This only escalated as I got more serious about ballet.
 As someone who is naturally in a larger body, I realized that there wasn’t anyone who looked like me in professional companies or in dance magazines.
 I felt that if I wanted to be successful and receive recognition, I had to shrink my body.

 I want to note that dance and diet culture were far from the only contributors to my eating disorder.
 A likely genetic predisposition combined with trauma, an anxiety disorder, depression and an overcontrolled personality were also major contributors, but ballet served to escalate things even more.

-, I realized how unhealthy my relationship with dance was, however, I couldn’t bring myself to step away from it quite yet.
+As I started recovery, I realized how unhealthy my relationship with dance was, however, I couldn’t bring myself to step away from it quite yet.
 About a year into recovery, I realized that in order to step out of quasi-recovery and into full recovery, I needed to take some time away from dance.
 Having this time away from the studio helped me reevaluate my relationship with dance and regain the love for it that started when I was that 3-year-old girl dancing around my bedroom.

 After about a year and a half away from dance, I slowly started taking ballet classes again.
 It was a humbling experience to try to regain my technique that was once second nature.
 I’m now back to training in ballet several days per week, and I’m also performing again.
 I performed in The Nutcracker this past December and will be performing in Swan Lake this spring.

 There aren’t words for how grateful I am to have reclaimed ballet from my eating disorder.
 Now when I enter the studio, I feel at home in my body.
 My love for dance courses through my veins, and it’s no longer a form of compensation; it’s a form of appreciation and creativity.